Home / DOT Inspections: What You Need to Know

 • Tire tread depth below 2/32 of an inch

-• Oil, grease, transmission fluid or fuel leaks
+• Oil, grease, transmission fluid, or fuel leaks

 • No current annual inspection on file